To stall means sudden loss of motion. A car engine is said to stall when it suddenly losses motion by turning off.

 Car stalling when brake is applied causes

-Are you in dilemma of what is wrong with your car because your car works well when you are at high or steady speeds but as soon as you attempt to approach a stop, the engine switches off.
+Are you in dilemma of what is wrong with your car because your car works well at high or steady speeds but when you approach a stop, the engine switches off.

 LISTED BELOW ARE CAUSES OF THE CAR SHUT DOWN DURING BRAKING: